mmaxwell/fgrid/README.md

 FilteringGrid is an extension of dGrid that allows you to filter the contents of a grid based on specified criteria.
 FilteringGrid is compatible with any store that implements a <code>query</code> method.

+# Dependencies

+FilteringGrid depends on the following libraries, which are included as submodules of this repository:

+* dojo
+* dijit
+* dgrid
+* put-selector
+* xstyle

 # Using FilteringGrid

 <pre><code>